Naaaggi/Mathematics3CoursHTW/README.md

-# Mathematics 3 Cours HTW Berlin
+# Mathematics 3 Course HTW Berlin
-This repository contains some MATLAB files that I created in order to solve a bunch of exerices of my Mathematics 3 cours at HTW Berlin.
+This repository contains some MATLAB files that I created in order to solve a bunch of exerices of my Mathematics 3 course at HTW Berlin.
 The mathematicals themes used in this repository are:
 * Exercice 3: Solving systems of linear equations.
 * Exercice 5: Solving nonlinear equations.